Fl4gu1z0wsky/HEIG-VD_labo05_HTTP-infra/README.md

 ```

 ## Step 7: Management UI
-For this step, we choosed to use Portainer as the management interface for our Docker infrastructure.
+For this step, we chose to use [Portainer](https://hub.docker.com/r/portainer/portainer-ce) as the management interface for our Docker infrastructure.
 Portainer is an open-source Docker container management solution that provides a easy and intuitive web interface for managing and monitoring all of your Docker infrastructure.

-To integrate Portainer into our project , we added a Portainer container to our docker-compose.yml file:
+To integrate Portainer into our project , we added a Portainer container to our [docker compose file](https://github.com/Fl4gu1z0wsky/HEIG-VD_labo05_HTTP-infra/blob/main/step7/docker-compose.yml):
 ```
 portainer:
   image: portainer/portainer